gsileno/pneu/README.md

 **Petri Net pnEUmatics**
 *groovy libraries/scripts to tinker with Petri Nets*

+(still quite a prototype)

 ## Components

-* basic Petri nets model
+* basic Petri nets model (not distinguishable tokens)
 * brute-force simulator
 * exporter to json (with current marking)
 * analyzer (depth-first search of execution path)
 * single-entry-single-exit (SESE) decomponser of traces
-* importer from Yasper PNML (Yasper is a visual editor for Petri Nets, PNML is the Petri Net Markup Language, XML-based)
+* importer from Yasper PNML
-* exporter to tikz (LaTeX!) - absolute positions required
+* exporter to tikz (LaTeX!)
-* exporter to dot (graphviz, etc.) - no positions required
+* exporter to dot (graphviz, etc.)

+Yasper is a visual editor for basic petri nets. http://yasper.org PNML is the Petri Net Markup Language, a XML-based format

 ## Usage examples